Grae-Drake/academic-kickstart/content/post/euler_problem_6/index.md

 print(sum(range(1, 101)) ** 2 - sum([x ** 2 for x in range(1, 101)]))
 ```

 I feel the temptation to get clever like that a lot.
-I've learned that I'm usually better off down the line if I avoid that temptation.
+I've learned future me is usually better off if I avoid that temptation.

 ## The Efficient Solution